Asamartino/JRPG_Pokemon_like/README.md

 ## How to play

-Download the files, and launch it using Live server from VSCode.
+Download the files.
+Open the continaing folder in VSCode and use [Live Server](https://marketplace.visualstudio.com/items?itemName=ritwickdey.LiveServer) to launch the game

+## Some Screenshots